jacmoe/jacmoes-content/blog/2016/december/ich-bin-ein-ubernaut.md

 I have moved to Uberspace :)

->Uberspace.de is a platform of technicians for technicians and all who want to be.
-We make hosting for command line enthusiasts, data protectionists, control freaks, Unix friends, DIY's ..
+*"Uberspace.de is a platform of technicians for technicians and all who want to be.
+We make hosting for command line enthusiasts, data protectionists, control freaks, Unix friends, DIY's .."*

 Pay what you want.
 Whilst the minimum price is 1 euro, the recommended monthly rate is between 5 and 10 euros.